bio4j/dynamograph/docs/Architecture.md

 ### Reading

-Reading could also be divided into two steps but seperation is not visible at first glance.
-Responsibilities for mentionad layers are as follow:
+Reading could also be divided into two steps but separation is not visible at first glance.
+Responsibilities for mentioned layers are as follow:
 - interpreting user request and translating raw data returned from database layer
-- executing low level request and returng raw data from database
+- executing low level request and returning raw data from database

 Diagram below represent typical reading workflow
 ![Reading workflow][reading]